 The zoo covers 80 acres of the City Park in Denver and more than 1.6 million visitors each year.
 It is home to almost 4, 000 animals from all over the world.

 Denver Art Museum

-Opened in 1971 and designed by Italian Architect Gio Ponti, the Denver Art Museum began in a building that is now called as the North Building.
-This massive, fortress-like museum has a broad set of collection from American Indian, European, African, Asian, Oceanic Art.
+Opened in 1971 and designed by Italian Architect Gio Ponti, the Denver Art Museum began in a building that is now called the North Building.
+This massive, fortress-like museum has a broad set of collections from American Indian, European, African, Asian, Oceanic Art.
 These collections also include Spanish colonial and pre-Columbian works.

 They have pieces that range throughout 2,000 years worth of history with its extensive collection that has gained a reputation throughout North America.
 It has a broad range of cultures and tribes covering the United States and Canada.
-They also remodelled American Indian galleries, which are particularly impressive.
+They also remodeled American Indian galleries, which are particularly impressive.

 An expansion designed by Architect Daniel Libeskind for the 146, 000-square-foot Hamilton Building was made in 2006 where it was opened to the public.
 The new building captivates bypassers with its Rocky Mountain peaks-inspired design, making them stare in awe.